The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Part III: The Interaction Layer: NurtureBot v2

+At any time, NurtureBot could be in one of four interaction states, featuring specific interaction elements within each:

 \textbf{1.
-Undecided Exchanges} When users were undecided, NurtureBot aimed to first understand their hesitation or indecision.
-With started elements such as, "What’s on your mind today?" or "How can I assist you?" to encourage the user to reflect on their needs.
-Metaphorical elements like "assistant" were also embedded in the chatbot's dialogue to offer a supportive role, and reassurance elements were designed to not overwhelm user with options, reflecting a tone of gentle guidance.
-For instance, "I’m here to support you in whatever way works best for you" to help users feel comfortable in sharing their thoughts or challenges.
+Undecided Exchanges} This state was the default state which enabled NurtureBot to elicit from users what they want, and redirect NurtureBot into another state.
+When users were undecided, NurtureBot aimed to first understand their hesitation or indecision.
+It started with elements such as, ``What’s on your mind today?'' or ``How can I assist you?'' to encourage the user to reflect on their needs.
+Metaphorical elements like ``assistant'' were also embedded in the chatbot's dialogue to offer a supportive role, and reassurance elements were designed to not overwhelm user with options, reflecting a tone of gentle guidance.
+For instance, ``I’m here to support you in whatever way works best for you'' to help users feel comfortable in sharing their thoughts or challenges.

 \textbf{2.
 Empathetic Chatting:} The chatbot was programmed with elements to focus on active listening and providing emotional support.
 We used dialogue examples to create non-judgemental elements and avoiding any advice.
 The chatbot’s responses were crafted to mirror those of a trusted confidant, providing reassurance and understanding.